Rajpratik71/sheepdog-wiki/Getting-Started.md

 # Getting Started

 ## Requirements
-* One or more x86-64 machines.
+* One or more x86-64 machines
 * Linux kernel 2.6.27 or later
 * glibc 2.9 or later
 * Zookeeper or corosync